ZhgChg.Li

 const sheet = this.getSheet();

-// Fill in the column content
+// Fill column contents

 for(const currentRow in this.sheetFields) {